tristantudorof/excel_coffee_sales_dashboard/README.md

 # Excel Coffee Sales Dashboard

-This project analyzes coffee orders using the six-step Google Data Analytics process, Ask, Prepare, Process, Analyze, Share, and Act.
+This project analyzes coffee orders using the six-step Google Data Analytics process: Ask, Prepare, Process, Analyze, Share, and Act.
 To identify key trends and uncover insights that help make smarter decisions based on customer preferences and sales behavior.

 # Finished Dashboard